Broadcasting dolomite lime on the lawn

-Dolomite lime is used everywhere.
+Dolomite lime is a common fertilizer.

-Sometimes using garden lime is warranted, but the truth is it often makes things worse, sometimes just a little, and sometimes a lot.
+Sometimes using dolomite garden lime is warranted, but the truth is it often makes things worse, sometimes just a little, and sometimes a lot.
 Let’s look at why…

 Dolomite lime fertilizer is certainly allowed in organic gardening.
 It is not inherently bad, but how it is used in the garden is often detrimental.